Discover how they do that in this Panning Photography Tutorial

 The second image where the Hand Pulled Rickshaw is moving slightly faster creates that little bit more of a motion blur effect in the background and starts to ghost passers-by.

-One more thing to point out which can help when shooting with wide aperture and slow shutter speed to get more of the subject in focus is the Focal Plane factor.
+One more thing to point out if you are still following this Panning Photography Tutorial which can help when shooting with wide aperture and slow shutter speed to get more of the subject in focus is the Focal Plane factor.
 Depending on how important it is to have all the subject or not in focus then we have to take into account the camera’s focal plane being parallel to the subject.
 As we pan the better we can keep the camera parallel to the moving subject will dictate how much that subject will be in focus.
 The image below could be regarded as bad panning as the focal plane wasn’t that parallel to the subject hence only the horses rear end is sharp and in focus.
 Nevertheless I was pleased with the result.
 Sometimes not being perfect yields good results…

 At The Races – Vigan in the Philippines – 1/30 sec f/13 ISO 100